-During the first quarter of 2020 and subsequent to March 31, 2020, the COVID-19 pandemic has had a material impact on the global economy, the scale and duration of which remain uncertain.
+During the first two quarters of 2020 and subsequent to June 30, 2020, the COVID-19 pandemic has had a material impact on the global economy, the scale and duration of which remain uncertain.
 In March 2020, New York State Governor Cuomo issued Executive Orders requiring on site business premises workforce reductions followed by business closures for non-essential businesses.
-ESM took steps to reduce employee exposure to COVID-19 including, social distancing, cancellation of travel, limiting non-essential visitors and vendors, administrative staff working from home, limiting the number of personnel in meetings and shaft cages, and rearranging staff schedules such that no more than 50% of the workforce is on site at any one time.
+Although restrictions in New York State have been relaxed through various reopening phases, ESM continues to reduce employee exposure to COVID-19 through social distancing, thermal scanning of all employees and visitors, cancellation of travel, limiting non-essential visitors and vendors, administrative staff working from home, limiting the number of personnel in meetings and shaft cages and modified work schedules to reduce the number of personnel on site at a time.
+To date there have been no positive COVID-19 cases amongst the workforce and production has not been negatively impacted.
 Depending on the duration and extent of the impact of COVID-19, the Pandemic could materially impact the Company's results of operations, cash flows and financial condition and could result in material impairment charges to the Company's Property, plant and mine development and Inventories.